JoakimEskils/I3_config/README.md

 # i3_config

-My configuration file for i3 in Ubuntu, designed for maximum productivity!
+My configuration file for i3 on Ubuntu, designed for maximum productivity!

 Feel free to use!